fretbuzz/mimir_snakemake_t2/README.md

 ## Mimir
-Munnin is an experimental apparatus designed to test the potential for anomaly-based data exfiltration detection in microservice-architecture applications.
-There are instructions in the Wiki on how to setup some example microservice-architecture applications.
-Then run_experiment can be used to coordinate the generation of background traffic with exfiltration of data. pcap_parser can can be used to analyze the resulting pcaps.
-It parses the pcaps into a graph-representation, saves the edgefiles, calculates some graph metrics, saves those too, and then makes some graphs.
+Mimir is an experimental apparatus designed to test the potential for anomaly-based data exfiltration detection in microservice-architecture applications.
+It creates a graphical representation of network communication and flags deviations from structural invariants.

 ## Motivation
-The transition to microsevice-architectures bring new challenges and opportunities to detecting data exfiltration.
-Current data exfiltration methods use keyword-based methods that don't work on encrypted traffic, necessitating the use of anomaly-based methods.
-Anomaly-based methods, however, don't work well in tradtional enterprise applications because of the lack of network-level visibility.
-Network-level visibility is increased in microservice-architecture applications, so it is worth re-checking the effectivness of network-anomaly-based methods in this new context
+TODO

  ## Tech/framework used